demon-xxi/es-lurker-stats-android/README.md

 Android client for [Lurker Insights](http://lurker.esporter.tv) website.

+Work in progress.
+See issues list for the roadmap.

 ## Building and Running
 Built using graddle with Android Studio 2.1.
 See [official documentation](http://developer.android.com/sdk/installing/studio-build.html) for details.